A Brief History of El Dorado Musical Theatre

 ZFX (the company who created the flying effects for Cathy Rigby's Peter Pan and Wicked) were brought in to teach our team.
 The group of fathers who made the flying effects a reality for the show became affectionately know as the "Fly Dads."

 Over the years, the "Fly Dads" have made four other appearances.
-Their most recent show was A Christmas Carol in fall of 2010.
+Their most recent show was Peter Pan in fall of 2013.

 The 2004 production of Wizard of OZ also included personal appearances by two of the original Munchkins from the 1939 movie.
 They were both able to return during our second production of Wizard of OZ in 2009.
 This coincided with the 70th anniversary of the film's release.